FAA Clamps Down On Airport, Airborne Misbehavior

 Key Takeaways:

-• The FAA has implemented a zero-tolerance policy for unruly passenger behavior on flights, effective until the end of March.
+• The FAA has implemented a new zero-tolerance policy for unruly passenger behavior on flights and in airports, eliminating warnings before significant punishment.

 See a mistake?
 Contact us.